kshedden/workshops/ds-academy/foundations.md

 - If a function has two continuous derivatives, it is strictly convex if and only if its Hessian matrix is positive definite for all $x$.

-- A function is strongly convex if the dterminant of its Hessian matrix is bounded away from zero, that is, there exists $\epsilon>0$ such that
+- A function is strongly convex if the determinant of its Hessian matrix is bounded away from zero, that is, there exists $\epsilon>0$ such that
   $\\|H_f(x)\\| \ge \epsilon > 0$ for all $x$.